-It is not usually necessary to perform a new calibration when using the Relative Humidity Sensor, order code RH-BTA, $69.
+It is not usually necessary to perform a new calibration when using the Relative Humidity Sensor (RH-BTA).
 You can simply connect the sensor to a Vernier data-collection interface, start your Vernier data-collection program, and the stored calibration is used.

 A two-point calibration can be done by using two moist salts.
 In a sealed container of moist salts, the air above the salts will reach a known relative humidity.
 The relative humidity above the salt does depend slightly on the temperature.
 See the table below for a list of salts and their known relative humidity at different temperatures.

-The procedure to do a two-point calibration with moist salts is:
+Here is the procedure for doing a two-point calibration with moist salts:

 - Place a handful of salt in the bottom of a jar (quart or liter size is fine).